Police Story 2 (2007 film): Plot

-Agni and Vijay are the loyal cops, who faces stiff opposition from Godmother Kempamma in their objective of a crime-free city.
-Kempamma, who can make or break in Judiciary and politics faces severe jolt when her son is gunned down by Agni and Vijay for murder of call center girl Swetha.
-To bring bad image to police department, Kempamma unites two underworld dons on a promise that they get prime positions.
+Agni and Vijay are the loyal cops, who faces stiff opposition from Godmother Thimmakka in their objective of a crime-free city.
+Thimmakka, who can make or break in Judiciary and politics faces severe jolt when her son is gunned down by Agni and Vijay for murder of call center girl Swetha.
+To bring bad image to police department, Thimmakka unites two underworld dons on a promise that they get prime positions.

-Agni does not lose courage even though his colleagues in the department turn in favor of Kempamma.
+Agni does not lose courage even though his colleagues in the department turn in favor of Thimmakka.
 He has the support of sincere Chief Minister.
-In his killing spree of anti social elements that is also reply to Kempamma, Agni becomes a nightmare.
+In his killing spree of anti social elements that is also reply to Thimmakka, Agni becomes a nightmare.
 At this time the political moves changes the seat of power.
-Kempamma's right hand Dharmaraj becomes the CM and Agni is at the receiving end.
+Thimmakka's right hand Dharmaraj becomes the CM and Agni is at the receiving end.
 In the blood boiling situation, Agni uses his intelligence and kills one of the two dons in Dharmaraj's residence in pretext for security reasons.
 Dharmaraj becomes confused about Agni's moves.

 Meanwhile, Agni gets shocked that Black Tiger has arrived, where it is revealed that Black Tiger actually escaped from the capital punishment (which is shown in the previous film) with the help of corrupt officials.
 Agni is assigned to investigate, where he finds three government officials interlinked in this case, and brings them to a safe place to produce them at the court, but they are killed by Black Tiger in an encounter.
 Agni also loses his trusted colleague Vijay at this stage and becomes alone.

 Meanwhile, Black Tiger sets bombs across various places and escapes to Hong Kong.
 In one of the bomb blasts, Agni loses his mother.
-Enraged, Agni barges into Kempamma's residence and kills her, where he forces Dharmaraj to reveal everything in the court.
+Enraged, Agni barges into Thimmakka's residence and kills her, where he forces Dharmaraj to reveal everything in the court.
 Agni receives permission to encounter Black Tiger and heads to Hong Kong, where he manages to kill Black Tiger.